clj-commons/durable-queue/README.md

 ### configuring the queues

-The queue-manager can be given a number of different options, which can affect its performance and correctness.
+`queues` can be given a number of different options, which can affect its performance and correctness.

-By default, the queue-manager assumes all tasks are idempotent.
+By default, it is assumed all tasks are idempotent.
 This is necessary, since the process can die at any time and leave an in-progress task in an undefined state.
-If your tasks are not idempotent, a `:complete?` predicate can be defined which, on instantiation of the queue-manager, will scan through all pre-existing task descriptors and remove those for which the predicate returns true.
+If your tasks are not idempotent, a `:complete?` predicate can be defined which, on instantiation of the `queues` object, will scan through all pre-existing task descriptors and remove those for which the predicate returns true.

 A complete list of options is as follows: